Missouri & Illinois School Buildings — Asbestos Exposure

-Indiana law currently gives asbestos claimants 5 years from diagnosis to file under Ind.
-Code § 34-20-3-1 — one of the longest windows in the country.
-However, HB 1664 (2026), which passed the Indiana House on March 12, 2026, would reduce that window to 3 years if signed into law.
-If you or a family member has been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer and believe the illness may be related to work at a school building, consult a Indiana mesothelioma attorney to understand your options.
+Missouri law currently gives asbestos claimants 5 years from diagnosis to file under Mo.
+Rev. Stat. § 516.120 — one of the longest windows in the country.
+If you or a family member has been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer and believe the illness may be related to work at a school building, consult a Missouri mesothelioma attorney to understand your options.

 Asbestos-Containing Materials Commonly Found in School Buildings